traderres/webClass/learnAngular/lessons_Angular16/ANGULAR_LESSONS_PLAN.md

 18. HighCharts
     <a href="./howToSetupHighcharts.txt" title="Add HighCharts to the project">Add Highcharts to the project</a>
-    Exercise 25a / Charts / Create a Responsive Dashboard Page
+    <a href="./exercises/exercise25a.charts.create-responsive-dashboard.question.md" title="Exercise 25a">Exercise 25a</a>  / Charts / Add a pie chart to the Dashboard       (<a href="./exercises/exercise25a.charts.create-responsive-dashboard.answers.md" title="Answer to 25a">Answers</a>)
     Exercise 25b / Charts / Add a pie chart to the Dashboard Exercise 25c / Charts / Make a full-size chart page Exercise 25d / Charts / Add a line chart